weblinc/picture/README.md

 picture
 =======

 Responsive images based on the 'picture' element proposal.
+See http://picture.responsiveimages.org/.